 Don’t let the headlines scare you.
 While the headlines boldly state that that kratom has claimed 91 lives in 27 states, the data speaks a different story.

 Postmortem toxicology results showed that 84 of the deceased had heroin, fentanyl, prescription opioids, cocaine, and other drugs present.
-In their report, CDC states that 7 of these 91 victims had only kratom detected, yet….
+In their report, CDC states that 7 of these 91 victims had kratom detected as the only substance, yet….

 The report also stated that “the presence of additional substances [couldn’t] be ruled out.”